Jeroen-VdB/tech-challenge-backend/README.md

   - `/v0/openapi.yml` - v0 specific API documentation
 - REST client files are organized under `doc/v0/`

+## Authentication
+Currently using the infra level Google Cloud Run IAM protection.
+- Pros:
+   - No custom code needed
+   - We know this is secure because it's made by a tech giant
+- Cons:
+   - No application level control: it's all or nothing
+      - Often acceptable for backend services using machine-to-machine client credential flow
+      - User-facing apps should have a BFF to authenticate and authorize against
+         - The BFF can then use its own credentials to call this backend server
+         - On-behalf of could also be an options but then we need more fine grained control in the backend service

+### Testing
+1. Execute `gcloud auth print-identity-token` to generate a token
+2. Put that token in the `.env` file as `GCLOUD_TOKEN=eyJh...`
+3. Select the `development` environment in the VS Code REST Client
+   - It will automatically use the **GCLOUD_TOKEN** value in the `token` variable.

 ## Progress
 - [x] MG-0002
 - [x] MG-0003